 Local systems would opt-in based on the findings of their own specific Threshold Analysis.
 The form of public process by which determination regarding opt-in might take place would be determined at the local level consistent with the requirements of state and local law.

 The "condition-certain" framework utilizes an alternative to calendar dates established without regard to market conditions and necessary preconditions of structure.
 Drafting and enactment of Initial Legislation could be undertaken in the immediate future to assure timely guidance for evolving issues.
 Once authorized, development of rules, standards, protocols, consumer protection, and follow-on examinations could take place during a 12-18 month period following passage of Initial Legislation.
 Given the policy development in many of these areas already undertaken by other states, facilitated development of policy for Nebraska should be possible.

 Preconditions for a viable wholesale market and functioning ISO/RTO would be expected to evolve while this work is being conducted.
 Also, development of efforts to maintain low wholesale power costs and to assure low-cost transmission access could be concurrent with the progress of the work groups and the NPRB.
-Statewide Threshold Analysis would, clearly, not be undertaken until the rules, standards, protocols, etc. have been developed and monitoring of the wholesale market indicates a substantial and sustained shift in comparative wholesale power prices that would offset transition and transaction costs and provide savings to small consumers.
+Statewide Threshold Analysis would, clearly, not be undertaken until the rules, standards, protocols, etc. have been developed.

 The timing for application of the statewide Threshold Analysis would depend upon market conditions and the status of structural preconditions.
 Thus, no firm date can be given for Implementation Legislation, or subsequent decisions by local systems to opt-in.